 Fortunately, the organizations mentioned each use an unmistakable fair trade logo found on the packaging of certified fair trade goods.
 You may even find these marks in cafés or restaurants that buy fair trade ingredients!

 You can also shop with local and independent stores who prioritise sustainable and fair trade business practices.
 So find a few trusted shops that provide fair trade goods so you can save time when shopping for groceries and clothes etc.TOP TIP

 Fairtrade International offers a free search tool called fairtrade finder, where you can look up companies in your local country and find licensed fairtrade brands.

 We care about fair trade

-At The Good Lane, we do the leg work in sourcing eco-friendly, ethically made, and cruelty-free products for our seasonal boxes.
+At The Good Lane, we do the leg work in sourcing eco-friendly, ethically made, and cruelty-free products for our seasonal boxes and marketplace.
 Therefore, when you purchase from us, you know that the items you receive were made using sustainable materials and ingredients with loving hands paid fairly for their skills and time.